 We do not require a letter from your department chairman.

-Interviews are by invitation only, and will be conducted from mid-October through mid-January.
+Interviews are by invitation only, and will be conducted from early November through January.
 If you are invited for an interview, you will be notified by email, and we will ask that you respond promptly so that we can do our best to accommodate your scheduling needs.
 We prefer to interview smaller groups each day in order to create a more personalized day.

 We will be conducting all interviews virtually during the 2020-2021 application cycle due to the COVID-19 pandemic.
 Please return to this page for more interview information this fall.

 Welcome you to the Pediatric Residency Program at the Penn State Children's Hospital!